 4.2.
 Please note that if you communicate your withdrawal of your consent to our use or disclosure of your personal data for the purposes and in the manner as stated above, or request the deletion or anonymization of your personal data, we may not be in a position to continue to provide our products or services to you or perform on any contract we have with you, and we will not be liable in the event that we do not continue to provide our products or services to, or perform our contract with you.
 Our legal rights and remedies are expressly reserved in such an event.

-5.
+5. Updating Your Personal Data

 5.1.
 It is important that the personal data you provide to us is accurate.
 You are responsible for informing us of changes to your personal data, or in the event you believe that the personal data we have about you is inaccurate, incomplete, misleading or out of date.
 You can update your personal data anytime by accessing your account on the Platform.
 If you are unable to update your personal data through your account, you can do so by contacting our Data Protection Officer using the contact details provided above.